DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 NOTE: Refer to the plugin's reference for information on its dependencies.

 The data processing plugins' order is also important because they transform data in the same order they appear.
-For example, if the `LocalPaging` plugin precedes the `LocalFiltering`, the Grid filters the current page's data.
+For example, if the `IntegratedPaging` plugin precedes the `IntegratedFiltering`, the Grid filters the current page's data.
 Swap the plugins to paginate filtered data.

 ## UI Plugins